History of Tyre, Lebanon: Founding millennium (2750–1700 BC)

 Originally the island was not attached to the sea floor, but rose and fell with the waves.
 An Olive tree of the goddess Ashtart rose there, protected by a curtain of Flames.
 A snake was wrapped around its trunk and an eagle was perched in it.
 It was predicted that the island would cease floating when the bird was sacrificed to the gods.
 The god Melqart taught people how to build boats, then sailed to the island.
 The eagle offered itself, and Sur became attached to the sea floor.
 Since then, the gods have never stopped living there...

-In Greek mythology, Zeus, the ruler of the gods, took the form of a bull to abduct the Tyrian princess Europa to Crete.
-There the couple had three sons – Minos, Rhadamanthus, and Sarpedon, who became kings of Crete and after their deaths the judges of the Underworld.
-The continent Europe is named after her.

-Some sources go on to say that her brothers Cadmus and Cilix went to search for her, in vain.
-Instead, Cadmus became the founder and king of the Greek city of Thebes, who also introduced the Phoenician alphabet to the Hellenic world.
-Cilix fell in love during the quest and gave his name to Cilicia in Asia Minor.
-Their supposed third brother Phoenix became the eponym of Phoenicia.
-In this way the Ancient Greek culture expressed its appreciation of the influence that the Phoenician civilisation had on their own.

-Third and second millennia BC strata from Tyre [..] are buried so deeply under the debris of later periods that its early history is somewhat obscure.

-The first known textual reference to Tyre comes from a curse text dated to the 19th century BCE.
-In general, the first half of the second millennium BCE in the Eastern Mediterranean was "a time of peaceful trade and Tyre probably shared in the commercial activity."
+The first known textual reference to Tyre comes from a curse text dated to the 19th century BC.
+In general, the first half of the second millennium BC in the Eastern Mediterranean was "a time of peaceful trade and Tyre probably shared in the commercial activity."

 Egyptian period (1700–1200 BC)

-In the 17th century BCE, the settlement came under the supremacy of the Egyptian pharaohs.
+In the 17th century BC, the settlement came under the supremacy of the Egyptian pharaohs.
 In the subsequent years it started benefitting from the protection by Egypt's Eighteenth Dynasty and prospered commercially.

-Archaeological evidence indicates that Tyre had already by the middle of the second millennium BCE established the industrial production of a rare and extraordinarily expensive sort of purple dye, known as Tyrian Purple, which was famous for its beauty and lightfast qualities.
-It was exploited from the Murex trunculus and Murex brandaris shellfishes.
-The colour was, in ancient cultures, reserved for the use of royalty or at least the nobility.
-In fact, the very word "Phoenician" is a Greek designation meaning "red" or "purple":

-Tyrians brought their methods in the purple dye industry near to perfection.
-Their excellent technique of extraction and blending of dyes is the reason why Tyrian purple was so esteemed in the ancient world.